There’s nothing better than waking up to the smell of freshly baked muffins.

 However, my favorite way to reheat frozen muffins is to place one on a plate and microwave it for 20-30 seconds.
 Instead of simply being thawed, microwaving gives them that hot-from-the-oven melted chocolate vibe that I just can’t get enough of.

-Looking for more muffin recipes?
+Looking for more muffin recipes with a healthy twist?
 Try one of these next:

 Do you have a childhood favorite food that you’ve found a way to make healthier?
 Share in the comments below.
 Love this recipe?
 Let us know by leaving a 5-star rating!